A. L. Zissu

-In 1942, while held at a camp in Târgu Jiu, Zissu was co-opted by the Romanian resistance cells, and formed a political bond with Antonescu rival Nicolae Rădescu.
+In 1942, while held at Târgu Jiu internment camp, Zissu was co-opted by the Romanian resistance cells, and formed a political bond with Antonescu rival Nicolae Rădescu.
 Assisting M. H. Maxy of the Romanian Communist Party, he established links with the more mainstream National Peasants' Party.
 He and Maxy also formed a Jewish Democratic Front, holding seats on its Central Committee alongside Leon Ghelerter.
 From 1944, they helped finance the underground movement against Antonescu.
 As part of such organizational efforts, Zissu personally handled the accommodation of Jewish parachutists, including Shaike Dan Trachtenberg.
 He also persuaded the increasingly defeatist Romanian regime not to tolerate pogroms on its territory.
 Shortly after the Coup of August 1944, which restored democracy, Zissu's Zionism merged with explicit anti-communism, clashing directly with the Communist Party's anti-cosmopolitan agenda; he also found himself opposed to the mainstream groups in Romania and Palestine, criticizing Labor Zionism and celebrating Zionist political violence when used against British authorities.

 The creation of a monopolistic Jewish Democratic Committee, led by Maxy and favored by Benvenisti, resulted in Zissu's near-complete marginalization in political life; friends quarreled with him when he publicized his anticlericalism, which specifically targeted Chief Rabbi Alexandru Șafran.
 In that context, Zissu veered toward a non-communist "Biblical socialism", which he envisaged as the doctrine of a new political group in Israel.
 After 1948, his renewed effort to ensure the mass emigration of Romanian Jews, and his contacts with Israeli government officials, made him a target for the communist regime.
 In 1951, he was arrested and tortured into confessing that he had spied for Israel; in 1954, he was sentenced to life imprisonment for the crime of high treason.
-Zissu was amnestied after two years, having spent most of them in the notoriously harsh Pitești prison.
-Finally allowed to emigrate in July 1956, he died less than two months after in a Tel Aviv hospital.
+Zissu was granted amnesty after two years, having spent most of them in the notoriously harsh Pitești prison.
+Finally allowed to emigrate in July 1956, he died less than two months later in a Tel Aviv hospital.
 He left a corpus of works in various languages, including Hebrew, many of which survive as manuscripts.